DaveVoorhis/Wrapd/docs/index.md

 Wrapd is for Java 11 and above.

-See [https://github.com/DaveVoorhis/Wrapd-demo](https://github.com/DaveVoorhis/Wrapd-demo) for a Wrapd-ly built demo application.
+See [https://github.com/DaveVoorhis/Wrapd-demo](https://github.com/DaveVoorhis/Wrapd-demo) for a Wrapd-ly written demo application.

 The Wrapd library is hosted at [https://github.com/DaveVoorhis/Wrapd](https://github.com/DaveVoorhis/Wrapd)